4 lessons from a global scan

 Rural-dominated markets, particularly across Africa, face significant challenges in finding a growth pathway for digital financial services.
 Zambia is one such market and with a population of 16 million, 60% of Zambians live in rural areas.
 Yet despite high penetration of financial inclusion (60%), active use of DFS in Zambia lags at 35% 90-day usage.

-A number of barriers has contributed to the slow evolution of DFS in Zambia including demand-side, supply-side and ecosystem constraints (see Helix ANA, 2016).
+A number of barriers have contributed to the slow evolution of DFS in Zambia including demand-side, supply-side, and ecosystem constraints (see Helix ANA, 2016).
 AgriFin Accelerate (AFA) Zambia and UNCDF MM4P Zambia combined to address these barriers in a workshop in Lusaka in April 2017, focusing principally on supply-side constraints.
 These lessons and insights are synthesized into a technical deck, Tackling the Rural Agent Network Challenge: 10 Cases & Learnings by Leesa Shrader and Christabell Makokha.

 Commercial agent growth models have addressed these challenges in a number of ways, but principally through high-touch agent management strategies via super- or master-agents.
 Interestingly, a number of these models started as exclusive agent engagements but with regulatory changes and anti-competition compliance, each has adopted non-exclusive arrangements.

-|A global scan of rural agent growth strategies by Dalberg Global Development Advisors identified four principal supply-side constraints, and offered strategies to address them.
+A global scan of rural agent growth strategies by Dalberg Global Development Advisors identified four principal supply-side constraints, and offered strategies to address them.